 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Stanislaus National Forest Projects
+Stanislaus National Forest Proposed Projects

 This project proposes to repair and protect riparian function at two meadows.
 At Boggy Meadow, treatments would restore meadow hydrology.
 Fencing proposed at Boney Flat Meadow would protect fen habitat while maintaining existing land uses.